Do Go On - 163 - WW2 Badass Audie Murphy

 Jackie Miller.

-Very some foremost, Jackie Miller, thank you for your support.
+First and foremost, Jackie Miller, thank you for your support.

-from the olden days name, I have never heard of one.
+If that isn't a Hollywood industry type from the Olden Day's name, I have never heard of one.

-like a chain of shops called Jackie Miller,
+Jackie Miller, if you don't already own like a chain of shops called Jackie Miller,

-go out and do it now, because you'll be rich.
+go out and do it now because you'll be rich.

-Or like some sort of, you should have a stable
+Or like some sort of, you should have a stable of Hollywood A-listers.

 Yeah, I agree.

-I think Jackie Miller is like a real,
+I think Jackie Miller is like a real, like, if Jackie Miller backs you in Hollywood,

 you're going places.

-That's where I was going with Pam.
+Yep, that's also where I was going with Pam.

-Pam the Genie.
+Pam the genie.

-So the real life, Pam the Genie.
+So the real life, Pam the genie.

-Pam the Genie.
+Pam the genie.

 Jackie Miller.